mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 **The goal of this exercise is to create a 1-3 page document that details your project to an audience of informed peers (colleagues, funders, institutions, etc)**

 **The Problem:**
 > Describe the problem your project will address
 > Who is affected?
 > What are the impacts of this problem (locally, nationally, globally)?
 > Who

  **The Vision:**
-    >Who you’re working with, or hope to work with
-    >What you’re doing
+ > What you’re doing
-    >Who you’re doing it for, your audience
+ > Who you’re doing it for, your audience
-    >Why you’re doing this, the impact or change you hope to make
+ > Why you’re doing this, the impact or change you hope to make
+ > Who you’re working with, or hope to work with

 **The proposal:**
+ > What are the core ideas of your project
+ > What resources are required for the project
+ > What is the minimum viable version of your project

+ **The timeline:**
+ > Two week sprint goal:
+    List of tasks
+    List of roadblocks/issues

+ > One month goal:
+    List of tasks
+    List of roadblocks/issues

+ > Three month goal:

+ > 6 month goal

+ > Mozfest goal

 Project scope

 4 Core ideas